-The provider must report the following changes in provider status in writing to the Senior and Disabilities Services unit responsible for provider certification within the timeframe specified:

-- 1. one business day of - a. an unforeseen termination of association with a care coordinator; - b. an unplanned change of program administrator; and - c. learning that an agency owner or administrator has been charged with or convicted of a criminal offense;

-- 2. ten days prior to

-- a. a change in mailing address, email address, or telephone or fax number;

-- b. termination of an association with a care coordinator;

-- c. any change related to a family home habilitation, group-home habilitation, or residential supported living site, including the addition or removal of a site as a location where residential habilitation services are provided, and any primary contact changes;

-- 3 thirty days prior to a planned change of program administrator;

-- 4. sixty days prior to

-- a. a change of agency name,

-- b. a change in physical location,

-- c. a change in the form of organization of its business,

-- d. a change of ownership, and

-- e. an agency sale or closure.
+- 1. The provider must report the following changes in provider status in writing to the SDS unit responsible for provider certification within the timeframe specified: - a. one business day of - i. an unforeseen termination of association with a care coordinator; - ii. an unplanned change of program administrator; or - iii. learning that an agency owner or administrator has been charged with or convicted of a criminal offense; - b. ten days prior to - i. a change in mailing address, email address, or telephone or fax number; - ii. termination of an association with a care coordinator; or - iii. any change related to a family home habilitation, group-home habilitation, or residential supported living site, including the addition or removal of a site as a location where residential habilitation services are provided, and any primary contact changes; - c. thirty days prior to a planned change of program administrator; and - d. sixty days prior to - i. a change of agency name; - ii. a change in physical location; - iii. a change in the form of organization of its business; - iv. a change of ownership; or - v. an agency sale or closure. - 2.
+The provider must report all EVV vendor systems changes by e-mail to the SDS unit responsible for EVV systems.
+Providers must send the e-mail to DHSSEVV@alaska.gov within the timeframe specified: - a. one business day of an unplanned change to the EVV vendor system; or - b. thirty days prior to a planned change of EVV vendor system.